cseferlis/OMDSMod4/Homework 1c/Transforming and Staging/README.md

-# Homework 3 - Transforming and Staging
+# Homework 1c - Transforming and Staging

 **Class,**

-> **NOTE** - Homework 3 builds upon Homework 2 (Extract and Load).
+> **NOTE** - Homework 1c builds on your activities in Homework 1b (Extract and Load).
 You will be using the same `resource group` and `data-factory` from the previous assignment.
-If you did not complete Homework 2, please reach out to TA Office Hours for assistance before starting this assignment.
+If you could not complete Homework 1b due to difficulties, please reach out to LF Office Hours for assistance before starting this assignment.

-In Homework 2, you extracted and loaded a data file into your storage account.
-For Homework 3, you will extend that work by transforming and staging data from a `.txt` file into a SQL Server database table.
-Refer to the [reference document](https://static.nhtsa.gov/odi/ffdd/cmpl/Import_Instructions_Excel_All.pdf) for details on datatypes and fields.
+In Homework 1b, you extracted and loaded a data file into your storage account.
+For Homework 1c, you will extend that work by transforming and moving data from a `.txt` file into a SQL Server database table.
+Refer to the appendix of this [reference document](https://static.nhtsa.gov/odi/ffdd/cmpl/Import_Instructions_Excel_All.pdf) for details on datatypes and fields.

 ## Assignment Overview
 Using your existing Data Factory, you will: